 Who is eligible for the Associate Degree for Transfer (ADT) Scholarship?

-You are eligible for the Associate Degree for Transfer (ADT) Scholarship if you are enrolling at National University for the first time within 12 months of completing a Transferable Associate of Arts (AA), Associate of Science (AS), or Associate Degree for Transfer (ADT) (Associate degrees that use the CSU Breadth or IGETC patterns as general education for degree completion).
+You are eligible for the Associate Degree for Transfer (ADT) Scholarship if you are enrolling at National University for the first time within 12 months of completing a Transferable Associate of Arts (AA), Transferable Associate of Science (AS), or Associate Degree for Transfer (ADT) (associate degrees that use the CSU Breadth or IGETC patterns as general education for degree completion).
 You must have earned an AA/AS/ADT from a California community college.
 You are not eligible if you are a current student, have not completed an AA/AS/ADT, or earned an Associate of Applied Science degree.
 In order to be eligible for a National University scholarship all students must complete a FAFSA.

 Aside from the ADT, what other California community college associate degrees qualify for this scholarship?

 Students who have earned a Transferable Associate of Arts and/or Associate of Science (Associate degrees that use the CSU Breadth or IGETC patterns as general education for degree completion) also qualify for the scholarship.

 Does an Associate of Applied Science qualify for the scholarship?